Jamie McGough

 Jamie McGough is a playwright and former international boxer from Coventry, England.
 His debut play, Fighting Irish, premiered to sell-out audiences at the Belgrade Theatre in 2022 as part of Coventry's UK City of Culture programme.
 McGough's writing has received critical acclaim for its emotional depth, authenticity, and distinctive voice.
 Critics have highlighted his ability to balance social and historical commentary with themes of family and identity.
 His work has also been praised for its pacing and lyrical power, with one reviewer describing it as “visceral yet beautiful.”

 Early life and boxing career

 McGough was born and raised in Tile Hill, Coventry.
 He began boxing at a young age, inspired by his family's deep involvement in the sport.
 Despite losing 18 of his first 24 fights, he became a national champion and represented the England team internationally, emulating the achievements of his uncles.
 He was described as a 'classy' and 'big-hitting' fighter, with an unusual personality for a boxer.
+Following his own career, McGough became a coach, working with Commonwealth Games Bronze Medallist and professional boxer Aaron Bowen.